Camtasia Instructor Guide

 The most straightforward way to share your video with students is through Canvas and its built-in media storage and streaming service, Kaltura.

 Within Canvas, Kaltura lets you share media in two main ways: by embedding it in course materials such as pages, assignments, or discussions through the Rich Content Editor, or by adding it to the Media Gallery course repository.
 Embedding media offers the advantage of contextual integration with other instructional content.
-Adding media to the Media Gallery allows centralized access for students, supports transcript sharing, and enables engagement tracking through metrics.
+Adding media to the Media Gallery allows centralized access for students and enables engagement tracking through metrics.

 The Rich Content Editor in Canvas is a way to add content that can be styled and arranged around media.
 You can add media this way to any course for which you are an instructor.
 We recommend embedding no more than ten media items on a single Canvas page.